discordjs/guide/guide/sequelize/currency.md

 `Users` have a `user_id`, and a `balance`.
 Each `user_id` can have multiple links to the `UserItems` table, and each entry in the table connects to one of the items in the `CurrencyShop`, which will have a `name` and a `cost` associated with it.

-To implement this, we'll begin by making a `models` folder and create a `Users.js` file inside which contains the following:
+To implement this, begin by making a `models` folder and create a `Users.js` file inside which contains the following:

 ```js
 module.exports = (sequelize, DataTypes) => {